alvisxp/AWS-MLS/EDA.md

 	- save lots of money by using columnar formats
 		- save 30-90%, and get better with performance
 - Security:
-	- Acess control: IAM, ACLs, S3 bucket polocoes
+	- Access control: IAM, ACLs, S3 bucket policies
 	- Encrypt results at rest in S3 staging directory
 		- SSE-S3
 		- SSE-KMS